 Libraries Ready to Code grew out of a conviction that helping youth to become comfortable with Computational Thinking is key to the mission of libraries in the digital age.

-The ALA Ready to Code website required an organized collection of educational assets and an inviting and visually appealing learning path that engaged both youth and librarians with varying degrees of tech know-how.
+The Libraries Ready to Code website required an organized collection of educational assets and an inviting and visually appealing learning path that engaged both youth and librarians with varying degrees of tech know-how.
 The site was designed to help librarians of all comfort levels to facilitate programs and broaden perspectives around Computational Thinking for youth.

 Resources on the Drupal 8 site are aligned with the ALA’s emphasis on inclusivity.
 Engaging exercises are targeted toward ages that range from preschool to early teen years, and the intention is to help librarians reach children as young as possible -- before stereotypes concerning who could or should pursue technology careers begin to take hold.